Shift-reduce parser: Grammars

 A grammar is the set of patterns or syntax rules for the input language.
-It doesn't cover all language rules, such as the size of numbers, or the consistent use of names and their definitions in the context of the whole program.
+It does not cover all language rules, such as the size of numbers, or the consistent use of names and their definitions in the context of the whole program.
 Shift-reduce parsers use a context-free grammar that deals just with local patterns of symbols.

 An example grammar as a tiny subset of the Java or C language capable of matching A = B + C*2 might be: